outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - high change potential (no hard-coded biases that make their perspective static, like avoiding information)
       - relatable problems (family problems, seeking a resource, etc)
       - powers that add to their potential/freedom for escapist games
-      - new combinations of agent objects (powers that have problems)
+      - new combinations of agent objects (powers that have problems, permuting assumptions, abstracting/invalidating definitions of game objects)

   - testing tool to identify bias in algorithms as litigation profit opportunities
     - biased algorithms use the incorrect 'reason' for their decisions